 I think it’s more than just the ability to organize information in a nice and accessible way, here are a few reasons to – perhaps – inspire you to set one up and explore:

-- Less Support Tickets — By giving your users all of the information they need to get going, you’re avoiding unnecessary support tickets.
+- Fewer Support Tickets — By giving your users all of the information they need to get going, you’re avoiding unnecessary support tickets.
 And, even if people do still email, you can just quote the links to your knowledge base.

 - More Time — Kind of self-explanatory, by investing a bit of time in producing high-quality guides and tutorials for your customers, you’re setting yourself up for some extra free time when things begin to roll.

-- Data — Monitor what people are clicking on, see what kind of questions are your customers asking, and then try to answer them; either through products, or direct-help.
+- Data — Monitor what people are clicking on, see what kind of questions are your customers asking, and then try to answer them; either through products or direct help.

 - Happy Customers — Instead of making your customers wait for answers, pack them all up in your knowledge base, and you’ll instantly notice how much more happy your customers are!
 And, I’m pretty sure that happy customers mean more business!

 It can cost as low as one dollar a month to purchase a professional knowledge base system, or you can grab one for free from open-source communities, I’ll make sure to include at least one project that’s free.
-Just like I said in my post about live chat software, it’s important to remember about the needs of the customer, the easier we make it for customers to find information, the less time we have to spend answering support tickets!
+Just like I said in my post about live chat software, it’s important to remember the needs of the customer, the easier we make it for customers to find information, the less time we have to spend answering support tickets!

-The plans begin at one dollar per month per agent, and while you won’t be getting access to the full list of features, you do get to integrate your Zendesk platform with more than 150 unique applications, think: Twitter, Salesforce, Business Apps, etc,.
+The plans begin at one dollar per month per agent, and while you won’t be getting access to the full list of features, you do get to integrate your Zendesk platform with more than 150 unique applications, think Twitter, Salesforce, Business Apps, etc,.

 Safeharbor has been a leading developer of knowledge base software applications and knowledge management solutions for over 15 years.
 Determined to help enterprises and public sector companies deliver the most comprehensive web self-help service, Safeharbor leverages knowledge to improve customer service.